 Mina N. Sirkin is a Board Certified Specialist Probate Attorney in Los Angeles County.
 She regularly acts as a Court Appointed Counsel for persons in probate, trust and conservatorships in Los Angeles County.
-Call our Los Angeles County Probate Offices in Glendale at 818-340-4479 for all court matters.
+Call our Los Angeles County Probate Law Offices in Los Angeles or Glendale at 818-340-4479 for all Los Angeles Probate Court matters.

 Read the related article about the Los Angeles probate court here.